 It is a single system for the Venice Lagoon Port, that is, a single geographical, environmental, social and economic context.
 A system of two ports to serve in a complementary way, each with its own characteristics and specificities, a de facto coinciding market.

-What does the North Adriatic Sea Port Authority do?
+The North Adriatic Sea Port Authority is a non-economic public body.

-To ensure and enhance traffic in the Port of Venice, North Adriatic Sea Port Authority conducts research on the international economic outlook, the port's current and potential hub and the state of its infrastructure.
-Its actions are co-ordinated and fully in tune with the guidelines and planning tools of other public institutions, the European Union and Local Bodies.
+To increase traffic in the Port of Venice, the North Adriatic Sea Port Authority evaluates the international economic context, the current and potential basin of influence, and the state of the port infrastructure.
+Its action is integrated with the planning tools and guidelines of other public institutions, from the European Union to local authorities.